Air Conditioner Repair Checklist

 If your thermostat isn’t signaling your system to run, it won’t switch on.

 The most important part is making sure it’s on “cool” and not “heat.”
 Otherwise your air conditioning will probably not switch on.
-Or you may get heated air coming from vents being the furnace is on instead.
+You may also get heated air coming from vents being the furnace is on instead.

 If you rely on a regular thermostat: